-These types of headaches often feel like something tight is squeezing your head.
+These types of headaches often feel like squeezing inside your head.
 They are caused by tightness in your jaw and facial muscles.

-This squeezing sensation can surround your entire head, but most of the time, you’ll feel it on your temples.
+This squeezing sensation can surround your entire head, but most of the time, you will feel it on your temples.

 Cervical headaches can feel a lot like tension headaches.
-The difference they occur after an injury to the joints in your neck.
+However, they typically occur after an injury to the joints in your neck.
 Most people know these injuries as whiplash.